Gondibert: Interpretations

 The poem has been interpreted as an allegory of the power struggles of the English Civil War, during which Davenant was a prominent Royalist.
 Gondibert himself has been identified with Charles II and Rhodalind with Henrietta Maria.
 According to Kevin Sharpe, the allegorical aspects can be overstated, but "certain passages seem clearly to allegorise specific events.
 The hunting of the stag in the second canto of book one strongly suggests the pursuit of Charles I. Suggestions of this sort are undoubtedly convincing in general, even if they don't work out so well in particular."

 The poem adopts the view that the chivalric ideal of love represents the sublimation of desire into duty, and that this personal model of devoted love stands for the political ideal of aristocratic government by the finest and best educated of persons in society, whose sensibilities are refined by courtly life and culture.
 Victoria Kahn argues that the politics of love is central to Davenant's argument "that poetry could instill political obedience by inspiring the reader with love.
 Romance was not simply a powerful generic influence on Gondibert, it was also Davenant's model for the poet's relation to the reader."

 Influence

-The poem introduced the "Gondibert stanza", a decasyllabic quatrain in pentameters rhyming abab.
+The poem introduced the "Gondibert stanza", a decasyllabic quatrain in pentameters with rhyme scheme ABAB.
 It was adopted by Waller in A panegyrick to my Lord Protector (1655) and by John Dryden in Heroic Stanzas on the Death of Oliver Cromwell and Annus Mirabilis.
 John Wilmot, 2nd Earl of Rochester uses it satirically in The Disabled Debauchee.
 According to the Cambridge History of Early Modern English Literature "Dryden revives this measure to make his peace with the 1650s and advertise his bid to continue Davenant's Laureate project, but it would soon be wickedly parodied in Rochester's 'Disabled Debauchee'."